 The following is not intended to be legal advice.
 Deciding whether to file a motion to quash a subpoena or not is a gamble either way.
-Seek competent legal counsel for your specific situation.
-If you would like a free consultation such callus at 312-201-8310 or use our contact form.
-Detailed information follows about motions to quash a subpoena.
+Seek competent legal counsel for your specific situation, or contact us for a consultation.

 If a motion to quash the subpoena persuades the judge that the movie company’s lawsuit Complaint is so deficient that it cannot be repaired, because of either jurisdictional or technical reasons, then filing a motion to quash is probably worthwhile.